The oldest canals in Amsterdam - Red Light District

 On the northern side, the Amsterdam School architecture of the former city-hall of Amsterdam can be seen, which now houses Hotel ‘The Grand’.
 In the courtyard of this building, you see the front gable of a complex that was founded in 1411 as a monastery.
 After the reformation from the Catholics, the building was renamed “Princes’ Court” and rebuilt to serve as a residence for visiting royalty.
 In 1581, Prince William of Orange stayed here.
 Other famous residents were the Earl of Leicester in 1587 and Maria de Medici in 1638.

-29. Urinal is certified National Monument
+29. Amsterdam Urinal that is certified National Monument

 Together with a new wing of the former City hall, in 1926 a urinal was built on the canal side opposite the entrance gate.
 It was meant to serve the visitors to City hall, so it was designed in the same ‘Amsterdam school’ architecture as the new wing, and it was decorated with sculptures by municipal sculptor Hildo Krop.
 Because of these sculptures and the design of the urinal, it acquired the status of National monument.
 City hall moved to its present location on the Amstel in 1986.
 Hotel ‘The Grand’ now occupies the building.